 A perceived high-status signals competence and trust

-In order to unravel the mechanism through which status signaling may impact compassionate and altruistic behavior in other people, the researchers recruited 492 participants for an online survey.
+To unravel the mechanism through which status signaling may impact compassionate and altruistic behavior in other people, the researchers recruited 492 participants for an online survey.
 The participants were shown photos of Callaghan on the street, cup and sign in hand, wearing either high-status or low-status clothing, and were asked to judge the panhandler on various social attributes.

 The results confirmed that people perceived the suit-wearing researcher as having higher status than the same person wearing simple attire.
 They also rated the researcher in the suit as having higher competence, warmth, similarity to the self, and humanity.

 “Relatedly, I hope this research leads us to think critically about the way we approach solving social issues such as homelessness.
-Relying exclusively on the kindness of individuals, such as charitable donations, is more likely to be subject to the types of biases we show here, and while charity obviously has its place in addressing issues of poverty and inequality, we believe this research also shows the need for robust policy solutions and structural changes that ensure that everybody receives the help they need.”
+Relying exclusively on the kindness of individuals, such as charitable donations, is more likely to be subject to the types of biases we show here, and while charity obviously has its place in addressing issues of poverty and inequality, we believe this research also shows the need for robust policy solutions and structural changes that ensure that everybody receives the help they need,” says Callaghan.

 As a caveat, this was not a randomized controlled study.
 The same people did not pass by and interact with Callaghan every time he went on the street, and this may have influenced the results.
-Of note is also the fact that Callaghan wasn't exactly begging and his cardboard sign calling to action people to help homelessness could have been interpreted that he is simply collecting cash on behalf of a charity.
+Of note is also the fact that Callaghan wasn’t exactly begging and his cardboard sign calling for people to help the homeless could have been interpreted that he is simply collecting cash on behalf of a charity.
 Lastly, with all due respect, Callaghan is a white dude regardless of what he is wearing, so his results cannot be generalized for the entire population, which is highly diverse in terms of ethnicity, socioeconomic background, and gender.

 Nevertheless, the strong reported effect tells us that status signaling plays a significant role, even though the exact numbers, quantitively speaking, are definitely up for debate.
 More research might shed more light on the complicated dynamics at play when we decide to be altruistic.